 Music was another one of Phoenix’s passions.
 With his sister Rain, he formed the band Aleka’s Attic.
 He wrote many songs for the group, which recorded a few tracks but never released an album.
 With The Thing Called Love (1993), Phoenix got a chance to combine acting with music, playing a singer who wants to make it in Nashville.
 He even contributed one of his own songs to the soundtrack.
 The film also starred Samantha Mathis as his love interest, and the two started dating.

-For his last completed film, Phoenix starred with Alan Bates, Richard Harris and Dermot Mulroney in director Sam Shepard’s western Silent Tongue (1994).
-He had started work on Dark Blood with Jonathan Pryce and Judy Davis when tragedy struck.
+Phoenix had started work on Dark Blood, with Jonathan Pryce and Judy Davis, when tragedy struck.
 During a break in filming, Phoenix went out to the Viper Room, a popular nightclub that was partly owned by Johnny Depp, with his brother Joaquin, his sister Rain and his girlfriend Samantha Mathis.

 At some point during the evening, Phoenix took a cocktail of drugs and became seriously ill.
 He was helped outside and began to have seizures.
-His brother Joaquin called 911 while his sister Rain tried to help Phoenix who was lying on the sidewalk.
+Joaquin called 911 while Rain tried to help Phoenix, who was lying on the sidewalk.
 When the ambulance arrived, paramedics worked on resuscitating the young actor at the scene.
 Their efforts failed, and they transported him to Cedars-Sinai Medical Center where he was declared dead in the early hours of October 31, 1993.

 On November 12, the Los Angeles County coroner’s report revealed that Phoenix died from “acute multiple drug intoxication” including deadly amounts of cocaine and morphine.
 Traces of marijuana, prescription Valium and an over-the-counter cold medicine, were also found in his system.
 His death was ruled an accident and no foul play was involved.